hphelion/documentation/devplatform/helion/user/deploy/languages/php/sdk-object-store.md

 ---
 <!--PUBLISHED-->

-#Working With Object Storage in PHP
+# HP Helion Development Platform: Working With Object Storage in PHP

 `Object Storage <http://docs.hpcloud.com/object-storage>`_ is a web scale storage system.
 It provides private and public access and is accessible through a simple API.
 Within